wso2/docs-choreo-dev/en/docs/develop-components/develop-services/expose-a-grpc-endpoint-via-a-service.md

 ## Prerequisites

-1. To deploy a containerized component, you will need a GitHub account with a repository that contains a Dockerfile.
+- To deploy a containerized component, you will need a GitHub account with a repository that contains a Dockerfile.
 Fork the [Choreo sample apps repository](https://github.com/wso2/choreo-sample-apps/), which contains the sample for this guide.
-2. The Choreo GitHub App requires the following permissions:
-    - Read access to issues and metadata.
-    - Read and write access to code, pull requests, and repository hooks.

-    Alternatively, you can connect [Choreo sample apps repository](https://github.com/wso2/choreo-sample-apps/) without authorizing the GitHub app.
-Simply copy the repository URL into the **Provide Repository URL** section instead of step 6 in [Create a service component with a grpc endpoint](#step-1-create-a-service-component-with-a-grpc-endpoint)

-    !!! info
-        Authorizing the repository with the Choreo GitHub App is necessary to enable [**Auto Deploy**](https://wso2.com/choreo/docs/choreo-concepts/ci-cd/#deploy) for the component.

 Let's get started!